Murmur-EPITA/Crypi-Homomorphic_Encryption/README.md

 ### To know

-Tenseal pip package is not available on Alpine, so containers are Ubuntu based.
+Tenseal pip package is not available on Alpine, so containers are Ubuntu based (x11 bigger...).
 Both containers are in 192.168.125.0/29 subnet.
 Server is 192.168.125.2 and client is 192.168.125.3.
 192.168.125.1 is reserved for the host's virtual bridge network interface used to manage